noelo/omydb/README.md

 * Service selectors match pod labels
 * Check that default SA secrets are not being mounted or if so that there is a label/annotation
 * Warning on pulling images directly rather than using image streams
+* Warning on using DeploymentConfigs rather than Deployments if no hooks configured
+* Generic warning on using OCP resources over K8s resources if not required
+* Generic warning if custom SA is defined but not used in DC/Deployment
+* Warning if PVC defined but not used

 * More to be added